mautic/mautic-community-handbook/pages/08.community-team/02.meetup-guidelines/docs.md

 The Community Team agreed on 12th December 2019 the following guidelines for establishing official Mautic groups within the Community.

+All meetups, groups and events agree to abide by the Mautic [Code of Conduct](https://www.mautic.org/code-of-conduct/) at all times.

 ## Mautic Meetups
 These are the traditional kind of in-person meetups which are based in a region or a town.
 They are **not** to be created on a country-wide basis.